 Disaster Risk Finance in Asia

-Several Asian countries are active in strengthening their financial resilience.
-Any regional initiative should build on existing work.
-Some countries have already been working on national strategies to better manag the cost of disasters.
+Several Asian countries are already active in strengthening their financial resilience and any regional initiative should build on existing work.
+Some countries have already been working on national strategies to better manage the cost of disasters.